 Depending on your needs and team size, here are some automated customer service examples listed by complexity:

 Canned messages are pre-defined answers to frequently asked questions from customers.
 Agents can select the message response with a click of a button, rather than typing out the full response.
 As well as public canned messages that all agents can access, individual agents can also create their own private canned messages.

 When a customer sends a message via your ticketing system, you can send an automated response to let them know that you have received the message and are working to resolve the issue.
 These communications can also be sent to update and close the ticket status.

 A knowledge base is a library of information like a FAQ page that customers can search through themselves, helping them to self-serve rather than reach out for help.

 Task bots guide customers through a series of questions and answers using buttons to resolve their query or complete a task.
 Task bots can use text, images, videos, and links, and do not require any coding to build.

 When a customer sends a message, Agent Assist offers appropriate answers to the agent.
 The agent can then click the relevant answer and send it to the customer without any time-consuming typing or searching for answers.

-AI chatbots are bots that are powered by artificial intelligence.
+AI chatbots are one of the most common examples of AI in customer service.
+They are bots that, as the name suggests, are powered by AI – artificial intelligence.
 This means they can understand the intent and complexities of language so they can engage in more natural conversations with customers and handle more complex questions, as well as complete tasks.

 Read our complete guide – The State of Automated Customer Service in 2023.
 As well as more in-depth automated customer service examples, it covers these questions too: